jaiprakash-chandraker/financial-analytics-dashboard/README.md

 - Power BI

 ## Key Insights
-- Top 10% of customers contribute ~60–70% of total revenue
+- Top 10% of customers contribute a disproportionate share of total revenue, indicating high customer concentration risk
-- Revenue volatility observed across monthly trends
+- Revenue trends show fluctuations across time periods, suggesting potential seasonality or inconsistent performance
-- High-value transactions identified as potential anomalies
+- High-value transactions identified as anomalies, which may require further investigation for risk or fraud

+## Recommendations
+- Focus on retaining high-value customers to stabilize revenue streams
+- Investigate causes of revenue fluctuations and implement strategies for consistent growth
+- Monitor anomalous transactions regularly to mitigate potential financial risks

+## Project Workflow
+1. Data cleaning and preparation using SQL
+2. Data analysis to identify trends and anomalies
+3. Dashboard development in Power BI
+4. Insight generation and business recommendations

 ## Dashboard Preview